-Two cans of body butter based on shea butter are in front of you.
-They look relatively similar, but the labeling is different.
-One can says "unrefined and pure" and the other "natural and pure".
+Two cans of shea butter-based body butter are in front of you.
+They look relatively similar, but the labelling is different.
+One tin says "unrefined and pure" and the other says "natural and pure".
 Which can do you choose?
 What is the difference?
 Unsure?
-Here you can find out the differences and what you can look for when buying a shea product that is as natural as possible.
+Here you can find out the differences and what you can look out for when buying a shea product that is as natural as possible.

-What's the difference between refined and unrefined shea butter?
-Refined.
+What is the difference between refined and unrefined shea butter?
+Quite refined!

-By law, the packaging of cosmetics (including edible oils, by the way) does not have to state whether a plant substance has been refined or not.
-As a rule, you can recognize a refined oil, or in our case shea butter, by the absence of indications such as "cold pressed", "virgin" or "unrefined".
+According to the law, the packaging of cosmetics (including edible oils) does not have to indicate whether a plant substance has been refined or not.
+As a rule, you can recognise a refined oil, or in our case shea butter, by the absence of indications such as "cold pressed", "virgin" or "unrefined".

-It should be noted, however, that refined shea butter can and may also be labeled "pure" or "natural".
+It should be noted, however, that refined shea butter can and may also be labelled "pure" or "natural".
 This is slightly confusing, but in practice it is allowed.
-So if you want unrefined, i.e. natural shea butter, you can look out for the following: It should say "unrefined" on the tin, the color should be light beige, or the butter should have its own scent.
-Because unrefined shea butter, unlike refined shea butter, has a characteristic inherent scent.
+So if you want unrefined, i.e. natural shea butter, you can look out for the following: It should say "unrefined" on the tin, the colour should be light beige or the butter should have its own scent.
+Because unrefined shea butter, unlike refined shea butter, has its own characteristic scent.

 - Ingredients (including vitamins, fatty acids, etc.) are extracted

-- Fragrance neutral (you don't smell anything) because the natural fragrance is extracted
+- Scent-neutral (you don't smell anything) because the natural scent is extracted

 - Very heat resistant

-- Characteristic nutty to smoky scent (often depends on freshness as well as quality)
+- Characteristic nutty to smoky scent (often depends on freshness and quality).

 - Relatively heat resistant

-Refined or deodorized shea butter is a chemically processed butter, i.e. fragrance, ingredients and colorants are mechanically removed.
-Thus, ingredients that are good for our skin are also lost.
+Refined or deodorised shea butter is a chemically processed butter, i.e. fragrances, ingredients and colourings have been removed by machine.
+This means that various ingredients are lost.
 But why exactly is shea butter refined in the first place?
 The reasons are as follows:

 - Longer shelf life

-- Fragrance neutral which is an advantage for certain formulations
+- Scent neutral which is an advantage for certain recipes

 - A MUST for use in the food industry